emmeowzing/dynamic-continuation-orb/README.md

             ... list of config file names under .circleci/ with corresponding, top-level directories of the same name.
 ```

+You'll also need to enable setup workflows in your project under Advanced Settings.

-from here, move any jobs, workflows, or orbs, to their new configs, again with matching top-level directory names.
+Now move any jobs, workflows, or orbs, to their new configs, again with matching top-level directory names.

 #### When will the orb run my workflows?